Broxtowe Women’s Project has a lively Board of Trustees made up of individuals from a variety of backgrounds.

 I have very recently also taken on the chair of the newly formed Inclusive Practice subcommittee.
 This is an area that I am very passionate about and which is a key thread of the Healthcare Leadership diploma I am undertaking while on the NHS Graduate Management Trainee Scheme.
 Through this scheme, I am currently working as a Programme Manager in a community and mental health NHS trust, developing the trust’s COVID-19 recovery strategy.
 I am passionate about working to improve health inequalities in our county.

 Before I joined the NHS, I worked for more than four years in the environmental sector, working on research, communications, policy and campaigns.
 And before that, did a master’s degree in biology at the University of Bristol.

 My passion has always been women’s right and social justice, being the president of my university’s Amnesty International Society and attending the national student conference.
 There is also a history of domestic abuse in my family, which while it hasn’t affected me directly, has given me a very strong sense of the impact an abuser can have on their family.

-Sally Richards, Treasurer and member of the Funding & Finance Subcommittee
+Sally Olewe-Richards, Treasurer and member of the Funding & Finance Subcommittee

 My professional background, until July 2020, has been in research and evaluation.
 Having worked for a non-profit, independent research organisation for several years, after gaining my PhD, this gave me the opportunity to evaluate a number of high-profile programmes, including being part of the national evaluation team for the Big Lottery-funded Fulfilling Lives: Multiple and Complex Needs.
 This and other evaluations brought me into close contact with charities and gave me insights into what works well in programme delivery.
 I have always had a keen interest in the third sector and have volunteered for Shelter and Citizen’s Advice Bureau in the past.